Classes are grouped into 3 categories to simplify. See the detailed class descriptions below.

 Evening Yoga (Nick): Whether you are looking for an introduction to Yoga or seeking to re-establish a practice, this class is geared towards increasing flexibility, strength, balance, and ease in one's body, mind and spirit.

-Iyengar, Level II, Intermediate Yoga Class (Gary): This is a yoga class for people who have participated in the past or present in yoga and are looking to advance their practice or return to yoga with a greater grounding in focused body mechanics that support ease, safety, and proper alignment.
+Intermediate Yoga (Gary): This is a yoga class for people who have participated in the past or present in yoga and are looking to advance their practice or return to yoga with a greater grounding in focused body mechanics that support ease, safety, and proper alignment.
 The Iyengar tradition supplies the basic fundamentals of yoga through highly specific detailed instruction through which students grow and transform in body, mind and spirit.
 Gary is known for his precise pedagogy, insightful assists, and his facilitation of classical yogic philosophy to support students in their own unique transformative journey.

 Solid Yoga Experience Recommended Classes: